Skip to main content

 yolov7x-320

-An example docker-compose.yml fragment that converts the yolov4-608 and yolov7x-640 models for a Pascal card would look something like this:
+An example docker-compose.yml fragment that converts the yolov4-608 and yolov7x-640 models would look something like this:

 frigate: